 Margaret Gibbs, Director of the Essex County Historical Society / Adirondack History Center Museum in Elizabethtown has sent along the following notice of the 150th Commemoration of John Brown scheduled for December 6th.
 Regular Adirondack Almanack readers know that I have been writing a series of posts on John Brown, his anti-slavery raid on Harpers Ferry Virginia, subsequent capture, trial, and execution.
 You can read the entire series here.

-Here is the press release outlining the commemoration events:On Sunday, December 6, 2009 the Adirondack History Center Museum is commemorating John Brown on the 150th anniversary of his » Continue Reading.
+Here is the press release outlining the commemoration events:On Sunday, December 6, 2009 the Adirondack History Center Museum is commemorating John Brown on the 150th anniversary of his death and the » Continue Reading.

 Ten men were killed during John Brown’s Raid on Harpers Ferry, Virginia in October 1859.
 All but two were buried in a common grave on the Shenandoah River, across from Harpers Ferry.
 The body of Jeremiah Anderson, who was bayoneted in the final storming of the engine house, was handed over to a local medical school – his last resting place remains unknown.
 Watson Brown’s body was given over to Winchester Medical College where it remained until Union troops recovered it during the Civil War and burned the school in reprisal.